 Not all filmmaking podcasts are created equal.
 Browse the TV & Film category on iTunes and you will quickly be overwhelmed by the quantity and variability of quality.
 We’ve done the ear-work for you and found six podcasts that bring together practical information, behind-the-scenes insight, and great conversation to deepen your knowledge and appreciation of filmmaking.

-This may not be strictly a filmmaking podcast, but Maron‘s lengthy conversations with such influential directors as former NYFA guest speaker Ron Howard and self-producing comedians such as Louis C.K. are so in-depth, personal and full of stories about the biz and how projects get made, that you are unlikely to find a more educational show.
+This may not be strictly a filmmaking podcast, but Maron‘s lengthy conversations with such influential directors as former NYFA guest speaker Ron Howard and self-producing comedians are so in-depth, personal and full of stories about the biz and how projects get made, that you are unlikely to find a more educational show.
 Besides, we’re pretty sure no filmmaking podcast can say they interviewed Obama while he was president.

 A couple of guys geeking out, arguing about and analyzing movies to within an inch of their lives is what this film-crazed podcast is all about.
 Adam Kempenaar and Josh Larsen offer their dedicated listeners to best-of lists and lively arguments about the good, the bad and the unsung in cinema.
 You would have to be a professional film buff not to discover a new title in every show.
 A favorite episode includes a hotly debated review of “Ruby Sparks,” best-of movies-about-writers lists, and a marvelous analysis of “The Mirror“ as part of their Iranian Cinema marathon.